ArinaReutskaya/MUSQ-article/README.md

-MGRN FIZ – Early Performance Evaluation
+🎵 MUSQ ETF – Exploratory Performance Analysis

 This repository contains all data, Python code, and outputs used in the case study:

-**Early Performance Snapshot of Mount Globalnego Rynku Nieruchomości FIZ (MGRN FIZ) versus the S&P Global REIT Index: A Case Study in Risk-Adjusted Returns Metrics**
+Early Performance Evaluation of MUSQ Global Music Industry ETF versus SPDR S&P 500 High Dividend ETF: A Case Study in Risk-Adjusted Return Metrics

 🎯 Purpose

-The goal of this project is to demonstrate how key performance indicators—such as **Sharpe ratio**, **Sortino ratio**, **tracking error**, and **CAPM alpha/beta**—can be applied in a real-world fund evaluation context.
-The analysis is based on six months of data from MGRN FIZ, the first REIT-like investment fund listed on the Warsaw Stock Exchange.
+The aim of this project is to illustrate how core performance indicators—such as the Sharpe ratio, Sortino ratio, tracking error, and CAPM alpha/beta—behave in practice when applied to a novel asset class ETF.
+Using daily price data, the analysis compares the MUSQ ETF, which targets the global music industry, with a high-dividend equity benchmark (SPDR SPYD).
+While the timeframe is intentionally limited, the goal is to show both the power and limits of quantitative fund evaluation when data are sparse, volatile, or unconventional.

 > ⚠️ Disclaimer: This is an educational case study.
 It is not an investment recommendation nor a complete performance audit.